kubernetes/contributor-site/content/en/blog/2023/kcseu2023-spotlight/index.md

 slug: k8s-contributor-summit-behind-the-scenes
 date: 2023-11-03
 author: "Frederico Muñoz (SAS Institute)"
+description: "Every year, just before the official start of KubeCon+CloudNativeCon, there's a special event that has a very special place in the hearts of those..."
 ---
 Every year, just before the official start of KubeCon+CloudNativeCon, there's a special event that has a very special place in the hearts of those organizing and participating in it: the Kubernetes Contributor Summit.
 To find out why, and to provide a behind-the-scenes perspective, we interview